-There's no shortage of things to do in Sligo, so we've narrowed it down for you!
-Here's our Mykidstime Top 10 things to do with kids in Sligo, in no particular order!!
+If you’re visiting Sligo with kids and are on the lookout for things to do, then here’s our Mykidstime Top 10 things to do with kids in Sligo, in no particular order.

 The Sathya Sai Sanctuary Trust for Nature was founded in 1991 primarily to offer a place of peace and refuge for old, injured, unwanted, abandoned, neglected and abused donkeys.

 Situated in truly magnificent surroundings adjacent to the Carrowkeel Megalithic Site (which is also worth a visit!) at Castlebaldwin, Co.
 Sligo, Ireland, only 5 kms off the main N4 Sligo to Dublin road.

 Bring waterproof boots, enjoy your visit and give these humble animals the love they deserve.

 Waterpoint Aqua Park in Enniscrone is a great spot with fun for all the family.
 Facilities include an indoor heated pool with 65-metre flume water slide, separate children’s pool and Kids Funzone water inflatables every Friday evening.